pushkarjain1991/geoclaw/examples/tsunami/PDAF-D_V1.11.1/testsuite/simplified_offline_geoclaw/python_script/README.rst

    #.
 Define the model parameters and the DA parameters and run the script
    #.
 Make sure that the num_ens in Python script matches the num_ens in python script
    #.
 Compile PDAF and copy the executable in your current folder
+   #.
+Currently, it is assumed that we have observation data at the nodal points

 Plotting
 ++++++++
 python $CLAW/visclaw/src/python/visclaw/plotclaw.py ./ ./ setplot.py